 Barge Action Plan

-These include full digitisation of real-time information on a port-wide platform, access to a barge system planning tool, bundling of volumes, workforce availability and more dedicated berths for barges.
+These include full digitization of real-time information on a port-wide platform, access to a barge system planning tool, bundling of volumes, workforce availability, and more dedicated berths for barges.

 More sustainable transport

 At the beginning of 2017, the Port Authority issued a Call for Proposals (CfP) for projects to stimulate the market “to come up with new, more sustainable mobility solutions, or improvements to existing mobility solutions for handling the flow of maritime trade.”

 In December 2017, seven projects were selected by the Port Authority that will provide a total of EUR 1.4 million in financial support, EUR 200 000 per project over three years, to get them started.